google/turbinia/docs/developing-new-tasks.md

 split it up.
 Then you just need to add a reference to the new job in `turbinia/jobs/__init__.py`.

+## Reporting

+Tasks can return report data in Markdown format by adding it as a string to `result.report_data`.
+If high priority findings are found, you can change `result.report_priority`.
+Priorites are 0 - 100, and the highest priority is 0.
+This will affect the ordering in the report, and if the priority is a value less than what is set with `--priority_filter` (i.e. a higher priority), then the full report data will be printed out when `--full_report` is specified.

+Tasks can use the helper methods in turbinia.lib.text_formatter to help format the text with formatting like bold and code.
+Note that when setting headings in a task report, do not use heading1 through heading3 because these are used in other sections of the report, but you can use heading4 and above.

 ## Notes

 *   The reason we separate out the strings processing into two separate Tasks is